Empirical Design in Reinforcement Learning: Comparing the performance of multiple algorithms

 Sometimes comparing the performance of two algorithms is not enough because we lack context to understand the results.
 Returning to the Lundar Lander experiment above we might naturally wonder: are any of these algorithms doing well?
 How would a non-learning policy like random action-selection fair?
 What about a learning agent with a much simpler function approximator like SARSA($\lambda$) with tile coding?
 Anecdotally, years ago when one of the authors submitted their first paper on using reinforcement learning to play hearts, pesky Reviewer \#2 said roughly: ``sure your agent is good compared to human players and the best search agent, but I don't have any basis to understand the performance.
 You should include results playing against a random agent''.
 Reviewer \#2 was right.
 We included the baseline, which ultimately showed our agent and the other baselines were very strong indeed, and it made our paper better.
 You should always ask yourself if such baselines---not just SOTA algorithms---could make your results easier for the non-expert to interpret.

 Picking the right calibration baseline depends on the research question, but generally there is a lot of flexibility here.
 It is often good to think of both randomized and high-performance or even oracle baselines.
 Oracle baselines often have access to side information that your learning agent does not, setting an unobtainable but interesting performance bar.
-Alternatively, an oracle baseline might just operate under different constraints than your new method.
-For example, we often compare linear complexity off-policy TD methods against least squares TD (LSTD).
-LSTD is a quadratic method that performs more compute per step than a linear method and thus naturally we expect it to set a high performance bar.
-If your new linear off-policy TD method approaches the performance of LSTD on several environments, you can be more confident your method is learning efficiently and that your method's improvement over other linear baselines is relevant.
+Alternatively, an oracle baseline might just operate under different constraints than your new algorithm.
+For example, we often compare linear complexity off-policy TD algorithms against least squares TD (LSTD).
+LSTD is a quadratic algorithm that performs more compute per step than a linear algorithm and thus naturally we expect it to set a high performance bar.
+If your new linear off-policy TD algorithm approaches the performance of LSTD on several environments, you can be more confident your algorithm is learning efficiently and that your algorithm's improvement over other linear baselines is relevant.

 While these calibrations provide useful context for interpreting results, we must be cautious not to become over-reliant.
 For example, the Atari suite uses random performance and human-level performance as calibration baselines \citep{mnih2013playing}.
 However, humans have rather different constraints than our agents; requiring a screen to project light to our eyes, having latency between our brains and fingers, the often imperfect translation from muscle activation to controller input, and finally latency from controller to gaming system.
 Achieving human-level performance is certainly informative of learning capacity and progress; exceeding human-level performance by many orders of magnitude, however, may be a result of fewer constraints.
 As we move increasingly far from our calibration baselines, we must re-evaluate their utility.